intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The third paragraph of the "Status of This Memo" section shall be as specified in {{Section 3.5 of RFC7841}}.

+# Historical Properties of the RFC Series {#properties}

+This section lists some of the properties that have been historically regarded as important to the RFC Series.
+Proposals that affect these properties are possible within the processes defined in this document.
+As described under {{workflow}} and {{cfc}}, proposals that might have a detrimental affect on these properties should receive heightened scrutiny during RSWG discussion and RSAB review.
+The purpose of this scrutinty is to ensure that all changes are deliberate and that the consequences of a proposal, as far as they can be identified, have been carefully considered.

+## Availability

+Documents in the RFC Series have been available for more than 35 years, with no fee for access.

+## Accessibility

+RFC Series documents have been published in a format that was intended to be as accessible as possible to those with special needs, e.g., for those with impaired sight.

+## Language

+All existing RFC Series documents have been published in English.
+Documents have been licensed to explicitly permit translation into other languages.

+## Diversity

+In addition to Internet standards, the RFC series has published procedural and informational documents, thought experiments, speculative ideas, research papers, histories, humor, and even eulogies.

+## Quality

+RFC Series documents have been reviewed for subject matter quality and edited by professionals with a goal of ensuring that documents are clear, consistent, and readable {{RFC7322}}.

+## Stability

+Once published, RFC Series documents have not changed.

+## Longevity

+RFC Series documents have been published in a form intended to be easily legible to humans for decades or longer.

 # Changes from Version 2 of the RFC Editor Model {#changes}

 ## RFC Editor Function